-Providing Defense in Charleston, Summerville, and Throughout South Carolina
+Experienced Defense Against Domestic Violence Charges in Charleston, Summerville, and Throughout South Carolina

 Domestic abuse in Charleston, SC, is a serious crime with severe penalties.
-But just because you've been accused does not mean you're guilty, and you have the right to defend your innocence.
-To do so effectively, it is essential that you have a Charleston domestic violence attorney on your side from the start of your case.
+But just because you've been accused does not mean you're guilty and have the right to defend your innocence.
+To do so effectively, you must have a Charleston domestic violence attorney on your side from the start of your case.
 Although you have the right to face your accuser without a criminal defense lawyer, doing so can be very risky, as these are complicated matters.
 Additionally, the prosecutors will work hard to try to prove that you committed the alleged crime, and they will have extensive experience building these cases.

 In general, domestic violence charges arise when a person harms or tries to harm a household member.